KwabenaFosu/KwabenaFosu/README.md

-    ✨ Aspiring SRE/DevOps Engineer, Learning to live in the cloud and automate the boring stuff 👀 I’m interested in Cloud, Data and Systems Engineering 💞️ I’m looking to collaborate on Devops and cloud projects 📫 How to reach me:
+    ✨ Aspiring SRE/DevOps Engineer, Learning to live in the cloud and automate the boring stuff

-    mail: natofosu7@gmail.com
+    👀 I’m interested in Cloud, Data and Systems Engineering

+    💞️ I’m looking to collaborate on Devops and cloud projects

+    📫 How to reach me: natofosu7@gmail.com